RootStudio/statamic-instagram-user-feed/README.md

 ## Difference from the free version available in the marketplace
 - You are able to cache the feed
-- An ajax request is made and you return the feed as json.
+- An ajax request is made and your feed is returned as json.
 Which prevents render blockage.

 ## Problem : checkpoint_required
 If you have this issue, it means they have detected suspicious behaviour with